Adam Enfroy Logo

 By having a single source of truth for customer data, businesses can avoid duplication of data and the inconsistency that can come with it.

-CRM databases are often used in conjunction with CRM software, which provides a user interface and additional features for managing customer data.
+People use CRM databases with CRM software, which provides a user interface and additional features for managing customer data.

 3 Types Of CRMs

-When looking at the various options involved in choosing a CRM, it’s good to know there are three different types of CRM systems.
+When looking at the various options in choosing a CRM for you, it’s good to know the three choices of CRM systems.

 Each system has a different focus, so choosing the right CRM for your business needs is essential.